 Our work to date on the High Street Regeneration Project has shown that there is strong local support for the proposed creation of a new community building in Moniaive, and a general understanding that such an asset could play a significant role in the regeneration of the High Street, especially if it utilises one of the long-empty properties.

 Throughout 2016-2017 Moniaive Initiative progressed a Feasibility Study, followed by Design Development of a scheme to create a Community Shop, Housing and Hub in the High Street.
 Our original project unfortunately stalled in 2018 when it was found that our target building was in a poorer condition than expected, and therefore not economically viable for the type of development we required.
 We then turned our attentions to another long-empty building, and late in 2018 we opened a ‘trial’ shop and hub in AMD House, on a 6-month lease.
 In February 2019 we were granted funds from the Scottish Land Fund to purchase the building, and are currently negotiating that purchase to enable us to secure the long-term future of The Hive.
 You can read the full project summary on our dedicated COMMUNITY SHOP & HUB page.

 Meanwhile, we have not forgotten the other aspects of our original project.
 We are pleased to say that the last of the long-empty buildings in our High Street have now sold, and all are or will be renovated, improving the look and the feel of the centre of our lovely settlement.
-Over the coming year (2019-2020) we will continue to investigate ways of continuing this High Street Regeneration, and in particular will focus on the access and accessibility elements.

 If you have comments, ideas or feedback on this project, please do not hesitate to contact us.